-We propose to perform a measurement of $\Xi^-$ -atomic X rays from a carbon target at the K1.8 beam line to study Baryon-Baryon interaction in the S = -2 sector.
+We propose to perform a measurement of Ξ^- -atomic X rays from a carbon target at the K1.8 beam line to study Baryon-Baryon interaction in the S = -2 sector.
 We have limited data for this sector so far.
 X-ray spectroscopy of hadronic atoms give us various information on the strong interaction between hadrons and nuclei.
-X-ray energy shift and width give information on the real part and the imaginary part of the optical potential in nuclei.
-This method had been successfully applied in cases of negative charged hadrons.
-Now, the same method will be applied to $\Xi^-$ atoms on various target nuclei over wide mass range in J-PARC experiments.
+X-ray energy shift and width give information on the real and imaginary parts of the optical potential in nuclei.
+This method had been successfully applied in cases of negatively charged hadrons.
+Now, the same method will be applied to Ξ^- atoms for a wide mass range of target nuclei in J-PARC experiments.

 In this proposed experiment, a carbon target was selected because of a technical reason and an additional motivation related to the emulsion data for S = -2 bound systems.
-Furthermore, we have a chance to obtain a part of data for $\Xi^-$ -atomic X rays in an approved experiment J-PARC E70, expected to be run in 2023.
+We have a chance to obtain a part of data for Ξ^- -atomic X rays in an approved experiment, J-PARC E70, expected to be run in 2023.
 X-ray data can be taken in parallel with the E70 data-taking by installing a high-resolution X-ray detector system (modified Hyperball-X) near the E70 target, an active fiber target (AFT).
 Other apparatus are common with J-PARC E70.
 Hyperball-X is a Germanium(Ge) detector array of which performance was well established in the previous X-ray measurements in J-PARC E03 and E07.
-For a good signal to noise ratio in the X-ray spectrum, track information of AFT will be used for tagging $\Xi^-$ stop.
+Track information of AFT will be used for tagging $\Xi^$ stop to obtain a good signal to noise ratio in the X-ray spectrum.

-We are aiming for the first data taking (phase-1) of this proposed experiment in parallel with J-PARC E70 to confirm yields of X rays from $\Xi^-$ C atoms.
-We have a chance to observe the X-ray transitions assuming the X-ray yields and the natural width of the $\Xi^-$ atomic state suggested by a theoretical calculation.
+We are aiming at the first data taking (phase-1) of this proposed experiment in parallel with J-PARC E70 to confirm yields of X rays from Ξ^- C atoms.
+We have a chance to observe the X-ray transitions assuming the X-ray yields and the natural width of the Ξ^- -atomic state suggested by a theoretical calculation.
 However, there are large uncertainties on the yields and the width due to unknown absorption strength.
 We will reconsider about additional beam time (phase-2) to obtain finite energy shifts and widths after the phase-1 data taking.